Ixve/qhide-inj/README.md

 # Usage
-Download pre-compiled exe, put it next to skeet.dll, run it
+Download pre-compiled exe and skeet.dll, put it next to each other, run exe **If your CPU does not support AVX2+, download the skeet-SSE.dll and rename it to skeet.dll**

 # Compilation
 This was compiled using mingw msys32 using the following command: